“Judge me if you want, but at the end of my life I choose to have memories not regrets.”

 This may sound like a strange tip at first but allow me to elaborate.

-Understanding our fear and where it’s actually coming from helps to overcome it because more often than not, our fear of judgement originated within ourselves.
+Understanding our fear and where it’s actually coming from helps us to overcome it.
+This is because more often than not, our fear of judgement originated within ourselves.

 2. Accept that Judgement is Inevitable